wileland/n0te-t4ker/README.md

  The source code for the application is housed in the server.js file, with front-end logic within the public/client.js.
 Middleware in the JS, and Routes are broken down into two folders dividing the tasks between HTML & API routes.
 The other real trick was getting the two ends (client and server)to shake hands and work together (even though, getting the notes to work was like whack-a-mole).
 As mentioned prior, Insomnia was used to failsafe that aspect of the challenge, and I only wish I'd used it sooner.

-    Furthermore, the app's code ongoingly uses node, and the entire thing is deployed on Heroku.
+    Furthermore, the app's code ongoingly uses node for the front-end, and the entire thing is deployed on Heroku for back-end.
 On a *side-note* (ha-ha), this project is open-source and encourages community engagement.
 One love.
+But, seriously?
+Getting the notes to work as expected per the acceptance criteria is like a can of worms!
+Outstanding exercise to practice some real troubleshooting errors with the DOM.
+My last commit at the time of writing this involved:
+Ensured that all the needed functions and event listeners are included.
+Updated the event listeners to match the correct button IDs.
+Added the clearForm function and its event listener.
+Made sure the toggleButtons function is called in the appropriate places to correctly manage button visibility.
+Kept the naming convention for the 'Save Note' button consistent (save-note-button) across the HTML and JavaScript.

 **X. BONUS**